Fourth Degree Knights

 - An Exemplification of the Fourth Degree of the Knights of Columbus is the formal initiation into the degree.

-- Exemplifications are typically held only once or twice a year; therefore it is important to plan ahead for the degree.
+- Exemplifications are typically held only a few times each year; therefore it is important to plan ahead for the degree.

 - Every Exemplification is held in honor of a Worthy Sir Knight.
 The Honoree is named at the banquet and the newly initiated members are presented to him.